Zmc18-Robotics/SmartWell---Sumur-Pintar-Berbasis-IoT-Proyek-Gemastik-2025/README.md

 Here you can see the pictures

-What you need to make?
+What do you need to make this?
 Here the components you need :
 - Esp32 x1
 - Push Button x2
 - Ultrasonic Sensor x1